|

 L. duboscqui Frequent

-Haplophilus subterraneus 4
+Haplophilus subterraneus 4 specimens

 MILLIPEDES Polydesmus angustus 3 specimens